Payroll Process in Bahrain: A brief overview

 Article 40 states, the currency used in making salary payments is the Bahrain national currency i.e., Bahrain Dinar.
 And any other legally available foreign currency is also acceptable if it is supported by an agreement.

-- Is bonus or incentives payment mandatory in Bahrain?
+Is bonus or incentive payment mandatory in Bahrain?

 Bonus and incentives payments are not mandatory.
 Many companies have bonus or incentive schemes implemented to keep employee motivation and the structures vary from one company to the other based on their policy.